 Bangladesh High Commission, London.
 Sat 11 Aug 2012

 Speakers stressed the Muslim identity, the 'Ummah'

 and the need for an Islamic Khalifah

 Hizb ut-Tahrir UK organised a large protest opposite the

 Bangladesh High Commission against the blocking of aid to Rohingya

 refugees by NGOs and their policy of sending them back to be oppressed

-Approaching a thousand Hizb ut-Tahrir UK supporters had turned up for the
+Approaching a thousand Hizb ut-Tahrir UK supporters had turned up for

-They listened attentively to the Hizb ut-Tahrir speakers, including the UK
+They listened attentively to the Hizb ut-Tahrir speakers, including the

-but the other speakers I heard were in English.
+spoke in Bengali but the other speakers I heard were in English.

 The crowd responed lustily with chanting of support and slogans

 "Muslim Ummah, one Ummah"